-Dr. James T. Roberts began his career in public education 45 years ago, and he is currently in his fourth year as the Superintendent of Chesapeake Public Schools.
+Dr. James T. Roberts began his career in public education 46 years ago, and he is currently in his fifth year as the Superintendent of Chesapeake Public Schools.
 Although he has served his chosen profession in a variety of capacities over the years, one belief has remained constant--the belief that every child is a masterpiece.

 Dr. Roberts has devoted his entire professional career to the children and citizens of Hampton Roads.
 In 1969 he joined the staff of Norcom High School in Portsmouth as a first-year social studies teacher.
 In addition to teaching the content, his goal was to have a steady, positive influence on the young lives entrusted to his care.
 As he pursued this goal, administrators and colleagues in Portsmouth Public Schools quickly recognized his leadership skills.
 He soon became the social studies department chairperson at Woodrow Wilson High School, and in 1979 he was promoted to his first administrative position as assistant principal at Manor High School.